Smoked Ribs: The Ultimate Guide to Tender, Flavorful Ribs

 Place the ribs in the smoker with enough space between them so that the heat can circulate evenly.
 You can cook them on a rack or directly on the smoker's grate, depending on your smoker and your preference.

-2. The "Smoke Ring" Mystery
+2. The "smoke ring" Mystery

 You've probably heard about the "smoke ring" – that pink band that forms around the edge of the meat during smoking.
 It's a visual indication of the presence of smoke, and while it's not necessarily a guarantee of flavour, it's definitely a beautiful thing to see.
 To get that smoke ring, you need to maintain a low and slow temperature and ensure there's enough smoke in the smoker.